asripanj/fend/projects/weather-journal-app/README.md

 ## Extras
 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

+## Project Updates
+Project was built in phases.
+-project set up with required npm installation
+-use meaning cloud and set up the server to request from api -set up unit tests for 3 functions
+-add service workers